Seren-L/au-demographic-suburb/README.md

 This tool uses [Pandoc](https://pandoc.org/), [R-Portable](https://portableapps.com/node/32898) and [R](https://www.r-project.org/).

 Special thanks to Lee Pang for writing [this](https://www.r-bloggers.com/2014/04/deploying-desktop-apps-with-r/) guide to how to deploy a R/Shiny app locally.

+This tools uses MIT license.